xiongk74/uw-oshkosh-divi/README.md

 There are two basic build commands this this package uses.

-1. ```npm run build``` builds the project and places it in the builds folder.
-This build doesn't minify CSS or JavaScript.
+1. ```gulp build``` builds the project and places it in the builds folder.
+This build minifes CSS and JavaScript.
 Image compression is enabled.
-3. ```npm clean``` removes the build directory if it exists.
+3. ```gulp serve``` rebuilds the theme and starts a watch on your files to serve them to your local web stack on save.

 # About uw-oshkosh-divi
 A child theme for UW Oshkosh Wordpress sites using the Divi parent theme.